Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 4. **Set up an auto-restart**

-  Once you got Red running on your server, it will still shut down if you close the window.
-You can set up an auto-restarting system that will create a side task and handle fatal errors, so you can just leave your server running and enjoy Red!
+  Once you got Blue running on your server, it will still shut down if you close the window.
+You can set up an auto-restarting system that will create a side task and handle fatal errors, so you can just leave your server running and enjoy Blue!

   For that, follow :ref:`the systemd service guide <systemd-service-guide>`.